agittins/bermuda/README.md

   a vacuum with no other objects, the signal drops off predictably, but so would we.
 This factor helps to account for things like humidity, air density (altitude, pollution etc) and in some part the way that the surroundings might interfere with the signal.
-Basically we fiddle with this so that after we calibrate our 1 metre setting, we get a sensible result at other distances like at 4 metres etc. See the calibration section for how to do that.
+Basically we fiddle with this so that after we calibrate our 1 metre setting, we get a sensible result at other distances like at 4 metres etc. See [How do I choose values for Attenuation and Ref_power](#how-do-i-choose-values-for-attenuation-and-ref_power) for instructions on calibration.

 - `Default RSSI at 1 metre` is how strong a signal the receiver sees when the transmitter is 1 metre away.
 Some beacons will actually advertise this figure in their data, and some of them might even be true.
 But ignore that.
-See the calibration section below for how to measure and set this for your own particular setup.
-Note that this number is dependent on the transmitter's software, the power it transmits at, the style (and orientation) of its antenna, the enclosure it's in, and depend on the receiver's enclosure, antenna and circuit's sensitivity.
+See [How do I choose values for Attenuation and Ref_power](#how-do-i-choose-values-for-attenuation-and-ref_power) below for how to measure and set this for your own particular setup.
+Note that this number is dependent on the transmitter's software, the power it transmits at, the style (and orientation) of its antenna, the enclosure it's in, and also depends on the _receiver's_ enclosure, antenna and circuit's sensitivity.
 And everything in- between.
 Future versions of Bermuda will let you set the value per-device and offset it per-receiver, but for now, measure the device you care most about against the proxy you have the most of.
-And bear in mind that "distance" is really a relative term when trying to measure it using the amplitude of radio waves.
+And bear in mind that "distance" is really a relative term when trying to measure it using the simple amplitude of radio waves.

 - `List of Bluetooth devices to specifically create tracking entities for` this split-infinitive lets you select which devices you want to track.
 Any advertising devices that are in range, and any iBeacons should be available to select in here.